grig23/primetime.en/help/android-reference-implementation/set-up-dev-environment/install-the-ref-player-project.md

 ---
 description: The TVSDK Primetime Reference is an Android application built around the TVSDK and AVE frameworks.
-seo-description: The TVSDK Primetime Reference is an Android application built around the TVSDK and AVE frameworks.
-seo-title: Build the Primetime reference implementation
 title: Build the Primetime reference implementation
-uuid: ab12660a-1563-49a4-82d9-1ab13f8a92be

 ---